mikevosskuhler/aws_saa_co3/VPC.md

 - Each subnet need to have a route table, if not custom the main route table will be used
 - every route table should have a local route --> traffic within the VPC between subnets
 - the default route (0.0.0.0/0) usually goes to an internet gateway (specified by its resource ID)
+- each subnet can only have one route table associated
 # security groups
 firewall arround a ENI
 - every ENI should have at least one security group (multiple are allowed)